IvanBuccella/SF2Bio/README.md

-# The Reinforcement Learning for Structural Evolution method execution on a Docker Environment
+# Deep reinforcement learning for de novo drug design: a ReLeaSe method execution on a Docker Environment

 ## Citation